FOR IMMEDIATE RELEASE

-Working at the intersection of oppressions, Lutherans Concerned/North America (LC/NA) embodies, inspires, advocates and organizes for the acceptance and full participation of people of all sexual orientations and gender identities within the Lutheran communion and its ecumenical and global partners.
-LC/NA is based in St. Paul, Minnesota.
-More information is at www.lcna.org.
+Working at the intersection of oppressions, ReconcilingWorks (formerly Lutherans Concerned/North America) embodies, inspires, advocates and organizes for the acceptance and full participation of people of all sexual orientations and gender identities within the Lutheran communion and its ecumenical and global partners.
+ReconcilingWorks is based in St. Paul, Minnesota.
+The new email addresses for ReconcilingWorks end with @reconcilingworks.org.
+Our website is now www.reconcilingworks.org.